biosql/biosql.github.io/wiki/Extensions.md

 Extension modules are optional, and only needed for storing or retrieving the respective data types it accommodates.
-Language mappings should not expect these modules to be present if only core-schema data types are being persisted or retrieved
+Language mappings should not expect these modules to be present if only core-schema data types are being persisted or retrieved.

 PhyloDB
 -------